network-dave/netrun/README.md

 See ```netrun.py --help``` for a complete list of command-line arguments.

 - Hosts and commands can be specified at the command-line or loaded from a text file
+- Commands can be loaded either from a single text file (send same commands to each host), or from a "<host>_netrun_autodeploy.txt" file unique to each host (send unique commands to each host)
 - When loading hosts from a text file, put a single hostname or IP address per line
 - Usernames and passwords can be specified at the command line or loaded from the following environment variables: NETRUN_USERNAME, NETRUN_PASSWORD, NETRUN_ENABLE
 - If no username/passwords are specified at all, they will be prompted at runtime